VargowDev/Unity-Code-Samples/README.md

 Spline-based pathfinding system that uses graphs to represent paths and nodes.

+**7. InventoryGrid**

+Custom grid-based inventory system inspired by classic survival games like STALKER and Diablo 2.
+This script manages a 2D grid of inventory slots and supports item placement logic, including rotation and slot availability checks.

 ## My Games ##

 ### 🎮 Turn-Based Strategy Game ###